 UWE Bristol students have the opportunity to experience independent living within a supportive environment.
 For many it will be their first chance to live away from home.
 We have many support services and resources available to help them settle into a new way of living.

 We strongly recommend that students visit us prior to making their accommodation application.
-At our Open Days they can find out about our courses, facilities, finance and they will have the opportunity to visit some of our accommodation.
+At an Open Day they can find out about our courses, facilities, finance and they will have the opportunity to visit some of our accommodation.